winglang/wing/docs/contributing/01-start-here/05-development.md

 folders.
 This means it includes packages that form the entire toolchain (compiler, standard library, IDE extension, etc), and the build and release bind them all together.

-Nx will be installed alongside the rest of the project's dependencies after you run `npm install` from the root directory, and can be accessed with `npx nx` (it does not need to be installed separately).
+Nx will be installed alongside the rest of the project's dependencies after you run `pnpm install` from the root directory, and can be accessed with `pnpm exec nx` (it does not need to be installed separately, but installing nx globally is encouraged).

 :::note